Secret Society of Super Villains: One Year Later

 One Year Later, most of the Society's inner circle is either in prison or has resigned from the group.
-Doctor Psycho was captured by the authorities after the Battle of Metropolis and is on trial in the Manhunter series; he has also appeared in Secret Six and Wonder Woman.
-Deathstroke the Terminator was apprehended by the Green Arrow, but escaped and started recruiting members for the Titans East.
+Doctor Psycho was captured by the authorities after the Battle of Metropolis and is on trial in the Manhunter series.
+He has also appeared in Secret Six and Wonder Woman.
+Deathstroke the Terminator was apprehended by Green Arrow, but escaped and started recruiting members for the Titans East.

 With Talia returning to rule the League of Assassins, the Calculator remains the only original member of the "inner council" left running the Society.

 Final Crisis

 Not long after the Society's dissolution, Checkmate instigated a crackdown on all villains in the DC Universe, who were captured and exiled to a prison planet as seen in the Salvation Run miniseries.
 The group included almost every villain in the DC universe, with rare exceptions.
-Though the villains escaped back to Earth, their desire for revenge drives the Society to depose Lex Luthor and replace him with a leader who promises them what they desire...the mysterious Libra.
+Though the villains escaped back to Earth, their desire for revenge drives the Society to depose Lex Luthor and replace him with a leader who promises them what they desire: the mysterious Libra.

 Libra, a follower of Intergang's "Religion of Crime" and secretly an agent of Darkseid, leads the Secret Society in their role as Darkseid's ground troops as part of the Final Crisis storyline.
 Promising to fulfill the hearts desires of his subordinates, Libra murders the Martian Manhunter for new recruit the Human Flame.
 He also arranges for Clayface to cause an explosion at the Daily Planet, killing and maiming dozens of Superman's closest friends and mortally wounding his wife Lois in the process, to try to seduce the disgruntled Luthor to his side and draw Superman to Libra.

 With most of the Society, including Vandal Savage, behind him, Libra reveals his true self to Lex Luthor as the villain turns on the Human Flame by forcing a mind-control helmet onto the villain's face, exposing him to the Anti-Life Equation and turning him into a mindless slave warrior known as a Justifier.
 Faced with the threat of being forced to become a Justifier himself, Luthor agrees to become Libra and Darkseid's servant.
 With help from Doctor Sivana and the Calculator, Lex Luthor ultimately turns against Libra and forces him to retreat.
 With Sivana's help, Luthor and the mind-controlled legions of Justifiers helped Superman in battle against the last remaining forces of Darkseid, the Fury Riders.
 Luthor and Sivana then proceed to help Superman build the Miracle Machine to save the Earth, though the two are only allowed to work on sections of the machine due to the risk of them stealing the designs for future villainous schemes.